 This resource is a set of instructions for groups of six students to make a working umbrella mechanism out of simple materials.
 It is a completely practical activity with no formal maths content but it is very useful for linking the students’ work on deployable structures to a real piece of engineering that they...

-This resource gives a very practical use of basic mathematics that might be used by a tradesperson in his/her work.
-The activity is based around carpeting/flooring rooms.
+This resource gives a very practical use of basic mathematics that might be used by a trades person in their work.
+The activity is based around carpeting and flooring rooms.
 It involves the use of area and lots of calculations which resemble the functional skills questions in GCSE maths exams.

 |Subject(s)||STEM Clubs, Engineering, Mathematics|

 |Published||2010 to 2019|